Keyfactor/command-cert-manager-issuer/README.md

 This section has moved.
 Please refer to [this link](./docs/ambient-providers/azure.md) for documentation on configuring ambient credentials with AKS.

-## Google Kubernetes Engine (GKE) Workload Identity

-This section has moved.
-Please refer to [this link](./docs/ambient-providers/google.md) for documentation on configuring ambient credentials with GKE.

 # CA Bundle

 If the Command API is configured to use a self-signed certificate or with a certificate whose issuer isn't widely trusted, the CA certificate must be provided as a Kubernetes secret.